Exchange students should consult our exchange programs page for further details.

 - Triple accreditation: AMBA, AACSB and EQUIS

-- Official recognition for the program by the French Ministry of Higher Education and Research
+- Official recognition for the program by the French Ministry of Higher Education, Research and Innovation

 - International students residing permanently in France can apply for French State higher education scholarships (CROUS)